knative/docs/blog/docs/articles/performance-test-with-slos.md

 Try the following enhancements and variations of the above tutorials.

 1. Try the [HTTP tutorial](#tutorial-performance-test-for-knative-http-service) with your own Knative HTTP service.
-At a minimum, you will need to modify the `ready.ksvc` and `http.url` parameters in order to to match your service.
+At a minimum, you will need to modify the `ready.ksvc` and `http.url` parameters in order to match your service.
 You can also explore other parameters of the [`http` task](https://iter8.tools/0.11/user-guide/tasks/http/) in order to configure the number of requests, queries per second, duration, the number of parallel connections, and various types of request payloads.
 2. Try the [gRPC tutorial](#tutorial-performance-test-for-knative-grpc-service) with your own Knative gRPC service.
 At a minimum, you will need to modify the `ready.ksvc`, `grpc.host`, `grpc.call`, `grpc.data`, and `grpc.protoURL` parameters in order to match your service.
 You can also explore other parameters of [`grpc` task](https://iter8.tools/0.11/user-guide/tasks/grpc/) in order to configure the number of requests, queries per second, duration, number of parallel connections, and various types of request payloads.
 You can also use the [`grpc` task](https://iter8.tools/0.11/user-guide/tasks/grpc/) for performance testing of streaming gRPC.
 3. Configure the [assess task](https://iter8.tools/0.11/user-guide/tasks/assess/) used in the [HTTP tutorial](#tutorial-performance-test-for-knative-http-service) above with other SLOs based on [Iter8's built-in HTTP metrics](https://iter8.tools/0.11/user-guide/tasks/http/#metrics).
 Similarly, configure the [assess task](https://iter8.tools/0.11/user-guide/tasks/assess/) used in the [gRPC tutorial](#tutorial-performance-test-for-knative-grpc-service) above with other SLOs based on [Iter8's built-in gRPC metrics](https://iter8.tools/0.11/user-guide/tasks/grpc/#metrics).
 4. Assert experiment outcomes, view experiment logs, and clean up the experiment as documented in [this example](https://iter8.tools/0.11/getting-started/your-first-experiment/).
-5. Run experiments in your local environment instead of a Kubernetes cluster.
-Local experimentation is documented in [this example](https://iter8.tools/0.11/tutorials/integrations/local/).
+Run experiments in your local environment instead of a Kubernetes cluster as documented in [this example](https://iter8.tools/0.11/tutorials/integrations/local/).